The SEC proposal: An overview

 Many other matters are raised by commenters for the SEC’s consideration.
 Following are a few:

 - The criteria for determining cybersecurity expertise is vague.
 Ambiguous criteria may result in boards reaching inconsistent conclusions about cybersecurity expertise, triggering the potential for investor confusion as well as questions as to the ultimate usefulness of complying with the commission’s requirements.

 - Naming a cybersecurity expert could result in the named individual becoming a target.
 Commenters point out that certain nation states could place named experts under official surveillance.
-Hackers may try to embarrass the named directors by publishing their personal data or by taking unauthorized control of their personal devices with the objective of discrediting them.
+Hackers may try to embarrass the named directors by publishing their personal data or by taking unauthorised control of their personal devices with the objective of discrediting them.
 The exposure could serve as a disincentive to board service.

 - Companies should be protected from frivolous securities litigation.
 Commenters suggest that issuers not be requested to speculate on hypothetical exposures to “danger or risk” or the cumulative impact of previously disclosed cybersecurity incidents.
 Further, should the SEC opt not to be flexible on the issue of disclosure timing, they suggest the final rule provide a regulatory safe harbor for incidents where companies are requested to postpone disclosure by law enforcement or national security officials.

 - Smaller companies need additional time to comply.
 As noted earlier, the SEC’s proposed requirements may disproportionately impact smaller issuers with fewer resources.
 Many commenters suggest a phase-in period giving these companies more time to adjust in preparation for compliance with the final rule.